 Early Education and Care

-In Greece there are Daycare Centers which provide children up to the age of 5 with pre-school education.
-The last stage of pre-school education is carried out in Kindergarten Schools, where young students take preparatory courses just before enrolling in primary/elementary schools.
+In Greece there are Daycare Centers which provide children up to the age of 4 with pre-school education.
+The last stage of pre-school education is carried out in Kindergarten Schools, where young students take preparatory courses for two years before enrolling in primary/elementary schools.

-All students graduating from primary education must attend courses in a Junior High School.
-There are several types of Junior High Schools.
-A student may attend the Junior High School they are assigned to, which is usually located in their neighborhood.
+By law, all students graduating from primary education enroll and attend courses in a Junior High School.
+There are several types of Junior High Schools in Greece.
+Most students attend the Junior High School they are assigned to, which is usually located in their neighborhood.
 There are other alternatives, though, like being admitted to an Experimental Junior High School through a lottery system, or attending a Model Junior High School, after taking a nation-wide entrance exam.
 Students who have a special interest in painting, drama, dancing or music may attend a Junior High School that specializes in the field.
 There are also Junior High Schools which address students from a multicultural background, as well as students with special needs.
 Most Junior High Schools operate from 8am to 2pm, but there are also evening schools that operate from 7pm till 10pm for students – mainly adults – who work during daytime.
 A variety of subjects are taught in Junior High Schools, including Modern and Ancient Greek Language, Maths, Physics, Chemistry, Geography, History, Physical Education, Religious Studies, Music and Art, while special emphasis is given to foreign language learning, as students are taught both English and another European language of their choice (students tend to choose between French and German).
-Students take exams in all subjects at the end of each school year.
+Students take exams some of these subjects at the end of each school year.

 Although upper level Secondary Education is not compulsory in Greece, most students attend High School.
-At this level, students may opt to attend a General High School, an Experimental General High School or a Model General High School (mainly for graduates of Experimental Junior High Schools) or any High School specializing in music or the arts.
-Students from foreign countries may attend a Multicultural High School, while there are Special Vocational Education & Training Institutes for students with special needs.
+At this level, students may opt to attend a General High School, an Experimental General High School or a Model General High School (mainly for graduates of Experimental and Model Junior High Schools respectively), or any High School specializing in music or the arts.
+Students from foreign countries can enroll in a Multicultural High School, while there are Special Vocational Education & Training Institutes for students with special needs.
 Students may also pursue vocational training in Vocational High Schools, or, once they are 16, they may enroll in a Vocational Evening High School and graduate after 4 years of study.
 In addition, there are Vocational Training Schools; in these schools, as well as in all Vocational High Schools students attend general education courses combined with workplace courses.
-At the final stage of his/her studies, a student may work as an apprentice and gain valuable work experience.
+At the final stage of their studies, a student may work as an apprentice and gain valuable work experience.
 As of September 2021, there are also Model Vocational High Schools.

-High Schools offer a combination of General Education courses and Advanced Placement courses.
+Greek High Schools offer a combination of General Education courses and Advanced Placement courses.
 Students who wish to pursue studies in Higher Education take Panhellenic exams in a specific number of Advanced Placement courses which fall into one of the following categories: Humanities, Science and Medical Studies, Finance and Computer Science Studies.
 This is considered to be a tough and highly competitive exam process that students go through in order to ensure education at a higher level.

 The percentage of university graduates is considerably high in Greece.
 Most of them attend four-year studies in University departments and in Technological University departments, as well as in the various departments of the School of Pedagogical and Technological Education, while those attending Technical University departments – specializing in fields like architecture and engineering – graduate after five years of studies.
-Students who wish to enroll in the School of Fine Arts take special exams, and graduate after five years of studies.
-Courses in Higher Education institutes in Greece take the form of either lectures or workshops, and most of the courses last one semester, that is, at least 13 weeks.
+Students who wish to enroll in the School of Fine Arts take special exams, and graduate after five years of studies too.
+Courses in Higher Education institutes in Greece are in the form of lectures or workshops, and most of the courses last one semester, that is, at least 13 weeks.
 Most university departments in Greece offer one-year or two-year postgraduate courses, as well as the opportunity to pursue a doctoral degree.
-Students may also enroll in the Hellenic Open University for graduate or postgraduate studies, where they pay tuition fees and where they are admitted through an annual lottery system.
+Students may also enroll in the Hellenic Open University for graduate or postgraduate studies, where they pay tuition fees, and are admitted through an annual lottery system.

 Listing of Greek Institutions of Higher Education

-Lifelong Learning in Greece takes place in Lifelong Learning centers which are usually supervised by Municipality services.
+Lifelong Learning centers are the main providers of Lifelong Learning in Greece, and they usually supervised by Municipality services.
 These centers offer a variety of courses, aiming at both formal and informal education.
 On the other hand, Vocational Training Institutes and Vocational Training Schools often adapt their curriculum to suit the needs of their adult students and of the labor market.
 Finally, Second Chance Adult Education Schools cater for those students who have dropped out of school at some point in their life, but wish to continue with their studies at a later date.

 2014-2015 Fulbright participant in the Study of the United States Institutes program,